ELSagniko/TCSL_Internship_Project/README.md

 # TCSL_Internship_Project
-Project created by Aman and Sagnik
+Project created by Amaan and Sagnik